AInitikesh/DRLND-p3_collab-compet/README.md

     (_For AWS_) If you'd like to train the agent on AWS (and have not [enabled a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md)), then please use [this link](https://s3-us-west-1.amazonaws.com/udacity-drlnd/P3/Tennis/Tennis_Linux_NoVis.zip) to obtain the "headless" version of the environment.
 You will **not** be able to watch the agent without enabling a virtual screen, but you will be able to train the agent.  (_To watch the agent, you should follow the instructions to [enable a virtual screen](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Training-on-Amazon-Web-Service.md), and then download the environment for the **Linux** operating system above._)

-3. Place the file in the DRLND GitHub repository, in the `p3_collab-compet/` folder, and unzip (or decompress) the file.
+4. Place the file in the DRLND GitHub repository, in the `DRLND-p3_collab-compet/` folder, and unzip (or decompress) the file.

-### Instructions
+### Instruction to run the code.

+1. Easiest way to replicate the results is to launch the jupyter notebook environment using following command in the root directory `DRLND-p3_collab-compet/`.
+    ```
+    jupyter notebook
+    ```

+2. Open `Tennis.ipynb` notebook from the jupyter environment in browser.

+3. Before running code in a notebook, change the `kernel` to match the `drlnd` environment by using the drop-down Kernel menu.

+    ![Kernel][image3]

-Follow the instructions in `Tennis.ipynb` to get started with training your own agent!
+4. Follow the instructions in `Tennis.ipynb` to get started with training your own agent.
+If you wish to skip training and just want to see the results from pre-trained models then ignore section `4.Training the ddpg agent` from `Tennis.ipynb`.

+5. If you want to explore the code further.
+    1. `ddpg_agent.py` contains code for ddpg agent.
+    2. `model.py` contains neural network code required by the agent.
+    3. `checkpoint_actor0.pth`,  `checkpoint_actor1.pth`, `checkpoint_critic0.pth` and `checkpoint_critic1.pth` are the pre-trained weights files for Actor and Critic networks.